xyst/writings/explain-leetcode.md

 - Break the points into 4 segments, each segment touches the bounding box at its beginning and end.
 - Work clockwise on an segment.
 Start from Point 1, find the (nearest) point with the max slope to Point 1.
 Mark it as Point 2.
 Repeat.
 - Special cases: less than 4 segments, points on the bounding box.

+## 568. "Maximise vacation"

+- No work ethic?
+- A directed graph?
+- Rephrase the problem: a directed graph of layers, same number of nodes in each layer, and same set of arrows between each two adjacent layers, nodes have different scores; maximise the total score from the starting node to the last layer.
+- From the starting node down, only keep the reachable arrows.
+- Layer by layer, calculate the maximum score getting to each node.

+## 564. The nearest (smallest) palindrome number from a given number

+- Palindrome numbers can be cut in halves.
+Increase or decrease the left half by one, that's the next/previous palindrome number.
+- That is, when they have the same length.
+Numbers like 10001 and 99999 are the first and the last.
+- Cut the given number by half, mirror image the half to get a palindrome, then find the other palindrome on the other side of the given number, compare the distances, pick.
+- Special case: given 10000.

+## 552. Count the trit strings with at most one "1" and at most two "2"s, given the length

+- Induction on the length.
+But this is slow.
+- Simple combinatorics, six cases.

+## 527. Unambiguous abbreviation of each among the given words; "apple" can become "a3e" or "ap2e"

+- Convert "apple" into (5, "e", "appl"), that is, the length, the last letter, and the prefix word.
+- Group by the length and the last letter.
+- For each group of prefix words, sort.
+- Go down the group, mark where each word differs from the previous word above.
+- Now we have a dented shape...
+When the mark goes left, it is easy; but when it goes right...
+- Not exactly.
+Also need to go up and mark the difference against the word below?
+- Not needed.
+Each word has two marks against the two adjacent words, pick the longer one, abbreviate up to there.

+## 517. Share items among a line of boxes so that the boxes end up with the same number of items, minimise the number of rounds; each round each box can pass 1 item to an adjacent box

+- If the number of boxes divides the number of items, this can be done, at least by (slowly) passing one item at a time.
+- Some examples...
+- No point to pass items _both_ from Box A to Box B _and_ from Box B to Box A, which wastes 2 rounds doing nothing.
+- Draw the initial boxes as a histogram, draw a line at the average number.
+Then need to move the items above the line into the "holes" below.
+- It is deterministic which items get into which hole.
+Start from the first hole on the left, draw from the leftmost available items until the hole is filled, repeat.
+- Now we know, for each "column" of items in the histogram (above the average line), which holes it fills, and how deep they are.
+- Now need to minimise the number of rounds, for each column.
+That is, how long the "last" item takes to get into its destination.
+- Example: 2 -1 -1.
+Example: -5 10 -5.
+Another example: -1 0 0 0 0 0 3 -2.
+There is no simple rule to tell which item is the "last".
+- Work backwards?
+Turn it upside-down so that the items in the holes flows into one column.
+Doesn't work...
+- In some cases, holes "delays" each other.
+For example -5 -5 0 10.
+- Draw each hole as a line, first draw its distance from the column, followed by it depth.
+We get a picture of "parallelism".
+- When two "depths" overlap, there will be delays.
+- Sort by the beginning of the depth.
+Check the first hole line, if its depth overlaps with the next line's, then move the next line's depth rightwards.
+Repeat.
+The end of the last depth is the answer (for the one column).
+Repeat on those columns which fills two or more holes.

+## 514. "Dial" a sequence of numbers using a ring of numbers, minimise the total movement

+- The extra "enter" button doesn't matter.
+- A directed graph of layers, minimise the total cost to move to last layer.
+- Layer by layer, calculate the minimum cost to get to each desired number.